 Also check out the video below to see how easily a sharp knife cuts through an onion:

 No, not the kind of cracked pepper that the one guy whose only job at the Italian restaurant is to come to your table and ask, “Cracked pepper?” while holding up the fancy pepper grinder.
 We’re talking about bell peppers that make a loud cracking sound during the chopping process.

 That cracking sound actually comes from rigid cuts (from a dull knife).
 So, unless you’re really into sound effects (and enjoy watching pieces of bell peppers propel across your kitchen), you’ll definitely want a sharp knife when it comes to chopping bell peppers.

 Check out the video below to see how easily a sharp knife cuts through bell peppers:

 Try the Tomato, Onion and Pepper Test With This Recipe: Pina Colada Guacamole

 The Splitting Carrot

-Anyway, it doesn’t take rocket science to properly slice a carrot, but it does take a sharp knife.
-A sharp knife should easily slice right through a carrot without any force.
+Anyway, it doesn’t take rocket science to properly slice a carrot, but it does take a sharp knife, as in you should easily slice right through a carrot without any force.
 So, if you’re slicing through a carrot and notice it begins to do that split thing when the knife is only halfway through, then you definitely have a dull knife.